bhatmagic/cosc1337/postalPackages/README.rst

 =======

 This program consists of only two loops, a transaction processing loop and a cost search loop.
-There is o input validation loop.
+There is no input validation loop.
 If the package input is invalid, an error message prints then skips the normal package processing.

 A single loop gets the input for the package information, processes the package and outputs some information about the package